avstack-lab/avstack-docs/docs/how-to-guides/0-understand-scenes.md

 # Understanding Scenes

-Now that we understand objects, let's discuss the scenes that those objects compose.
+Now that we understand objects and reference frames, let's discuss the scenes that those objects compose.

 ## Data As Longitudinal Scenes